This information is intended for use by health professionals

 Chlordiazepoxide should not be used alone to treat depression or anxiety associated with depression as depression with suicidal tendencies may be precipitated in such patients.
 Extreme caution should be used in prescribing benzodiazepines to patients with personality disorders.
 Benzodiazepines should be used with extreme caution in patients with a history of alcohol or drug abuse (risk of abuse/dependence).

-Patients with rare hereditary problems of galactose intolerance, the Lapp lactose deficiency or glucose-galactose malabsorption should not take chlordiazepoxide.
+Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take chlordiazepoxide.

 Alcohol: Concomitant intake of chlordiazepoxide with alcohol should be avoided as the enhanced sedative effect adversely affects the ability to drive or operate machinery.